chrisfrank/airmodel/README.md

 Contributions
 ----------------

-Add a test to spec/model_spec.rb, make sure it passes, then send a pull request.
+Add a passing test to spec/model_spec.rb, then send a pull request.
 Thanks!